Kapaya/live21/paper.md

 \end{figure*}
 </div>

 In this section, we describe Joker's formula language in more detail.
-Then, we outline the *wrapper induction* [@kushmerick2000] algorithm that Joker's PBD interface uses to synthesize the row element and column selectors presented in formulas. [@fig:overview] illustrates the entire process.
+Then, we briefly outline the *wrapper induction* [@kushmerick2000] algorithm that Joker's PBD interface uses to synthesize the row element and column selectors presented in formulas.

 ## Extraction Formulas